On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy: An Illustrative Example

-where $B_{\pm}:=\frac{p^{-1}A_{\pm}q_{\pm}\big[\mu+\widetilde{\Phi}_{q+\lambda}-(\mu+q_{\mp})\mathrm{e}^{(q_{\mp}-\widetilde{\Phi}_{q+\lambda})(c)} \big]}{(q_{+}-\widetilde{\Phi}_{q+\lambda})(q_{-}-\widetilde{\Phi}_{q+\lambda})}$ with $B_{+}>0$ and $B_{-}<0$.
+where $B_{\pm}:=\frac{p^{-1}A_{\pm}q_{\pm}\big[\mu+\widetilde{\Phi}_{q+\lambda}-(\mu+q_{\mp})\mathrm{e}^{(q_{\mp}-\widetilde{\Phi}_{q+\lambda})c} \big]}{(q_{+}-\widetilde{\Phi}_{q+\lambda})(q_{-}-\widetilde{\Phi}_{q+\lambda})}$ with $B_{+}>0$ and $B_{-}<0$.

-Therefore, when $\psi(\widetilde{\Phi}_{q+\lambda})\geq q$, we obtain that the optimal barrier $d^*=c\vee 1/(q_{+}-q_{-})\ln (B_{-}q_{-}/B_{+}q_{+})$.
-On one hand, we remark that the model when $d^*>c$, i.e. $c<1/(q_{+}-q_{-})\ln (B_{-}q_{-}/B_{+}q_{+})$, is the case of interest from the practical point of view because the insurance company pays dividend whenever it is in the solvency state and the surplus level is more than adequate to attain a high barrier $d^*>c$.
+When $\psi(\widetilde{\Phi}_{q+\lambda})>q$, we obtain that the optimal barrier $d^*=c\vee (\ln (B_{-}q_{-}/B_{+}q_{+})/(q_{+}-q_{-}))$.
+On one hand, we remark that the model when $d^*>c$, i.e. $c<\ln (B_{-}q_{-}/B_{+}q_{+})/(q_{+}-q_{-})$, is the case of interest from the practical point of view because the insurance company pays dividend whenever it is in the solvency state and the surplus level is more than adequate to attain a high barrier $d^*>c$.
 On the other hand, the extreme case may happen that $d^*=c$, and the insurance company needs to pay dividend whenever the surplus comes back to the solvency barrier $c$.
 Note that the switch to solvency state is triggered immediately when the barrier $c$ is hit, hence this extreme case does not change the fact the insurance company will switch between solvency and insolvency states until Chapter 11 bankruptcy occurs.
 However, the surplus level can never climb above a prescribed solvency level $c$, which not only gives very low incentives for insurer to run the business, but may also cause the regulator more frequent interventions.
-We can see that $d^*=c$ happens when the regulator is too conservative and sets $c$ too high (i.e. $c\geq1/(q_{+}-q_{-})\ln (B_{-}q_{-}/B_{+}q_{+})$).
-Consequently, from the regulator's perspective, one message to take from this example is that the regulator may monitor the dividend barriers from insurance companies as a guidance to adjust the level of the solvency barrier $c$ so that some unnecessary costs of capital and resources in large scale interventions can be avoided.
+We can see that $d^*=c$ happens when the regulator is too conservative and sets $c$ too high (i.e. $c\geq \ln (B_{-}q_{-}/B_{+}q_{+})/(q_{+}-q_{-})$).
+Consequently, from the regulator's perspective, one message to take from this example is that the regulator may monitor the dividend barriers from all market participants to actively adjust the level of the safety barrier $c$ so that some unnecessary costs in long term and large scale interventions can be avoided.